 4. A Buggy Product Puts Your Reputation on the Line

-If you present your product to the end user without ensuring that there are as few errors as possible, your reputation can be at stake.
-Without proper exceptions handling, customers won’t experience normal program execution, which can be frustrating and take away from the overall experience.
+If you present your product to the end-user without ensuring that there are as few errors as possible, your reputation can be at stake.
+Without proper exception handling, customers won’t experience normal program execution, which can be frustrating and take away from the overall experience.
 Word can travel quickly about buggy software, meaning decreased sales or less confidence in your future products.